Math Art

 Pseudorandomly colored bars

 This is a visualization of five linear feedback shift registers mod 9, which is a fancy way to say “some C-finite sequences evaluated mod 9.”
-I don’t remember what the recurrences or initial conditions were, but it should be easy to replicate this by just making some things up.
+I don’t remember the recurrences or initial conditions, but it should be easy to replicate this by just making some things up.